 Let’s say you own an upscale coffee shop.
 You sell organic and fair-trade brews, as well as delectable pastries.
-You want to keep pace with trends and also your customers’ tastes and preferences.
-You can go to YouTube and search for businesses that share your client base (or the kinds of clients you want to attract).
+You want to keep pace with trends and your customers’ tastes and preferences.
+YouTube can help you learn about what customers want from other businesses in the same industry as yours.

+Your business will benefit from these same kinds of insights as well.
 Scan through other videos and comments.
 Take screenshots, save videos, and jot down ideas for new content and products that your customer is craving.